 It was difficult to imagine as two teenagers entering into adulthood and parenthood.
 As the years began to number in the double digits, it seemed more possible.

-Our first anniversary was celebrated with an evening drive thru Estes Park and a candlelight dinner at the Greenbriar near Boulder.
+Our 2nd anniversary was celebrated with an evening drive thru Estes Park and a candlelight dinner at the Greenbriar near Boulder.
 The forest was a mere 30 miles from our apartment in Longmont and made for a beautiful detour.
 Another 40 miles to the Greenbriar Inn, nestled at the foot of the mountains.
 We were dressed as though we were headed to prom, and the staff seemed to enjoy pampering these two young marrieds with chateaubriand and baked Alaska served by vested waiters.
-We were out on the town with an almost 6 month old at home.
+We were out on the town with an 18 month old at home.
 So we did what most couples with kids do when they have the opportunity to dash from the normalcy of real life and into a special night of celebration – we talked about baby Cristopher.
 Even so, it was magical.
 So perfect.

 We always thought we would return to celebrate other anniversaries.

 We never did.
 Life took us on other adventures.